romilly/github-project-checklist/README.md

 A Python script to fetch and analyze various metrics from GitHub repositories, such as the number of issues, pull requests, stars, forks, and more.
 It provides insights such as the total and unresolved issues, average time to close pull requests, and the oldest unresolved issue date.

+The code is based on a [checklist](docs/github-checklist.pdf) that I've used for a while.

 ## Features
 - Analyze general repository statistics:
     - Stars ⭐